Is there an improvement project lurking in your data?

 Are there more younger women with complications or are there just more younger women giving birth?
 Does one physician have more complications than the others?
 We could run a pareto chart to show complications by physician (MD6 is 40% of total complications, almost twice as high as his or her peers):

 Maybe I'd like to evaluate average length of stay (LOS) for all deliveries.
 Just pull the adverse events out of the table and drop in LOS (change it to an average).
 Not much going on here.
 The youngest and the oldest had a slightly longer length of stay:

 Get the Idea?

 There's a wealth of information hiding in these dense flat files of words and numbers.
-Start using Excel's Pivot Table function to slice and dice your files (no matter how large).
-Then use the QI Macros to graph the results.
+Start using Excel's Pivot Table function or QI Macros automated Pivot-table Wizard to slice and dice your files (no matter how large).
+Then use QI Macros to graph the results.
 You'll find it easy to find the 4-50 and start making breakthrough improvements.